ResearchOpenRepos/MLRepair/README.md

 ```
 ---
 #### __FT-50.
 Insert General Statement__
 ##### <font color='gray'>This template is used to insert a statement of any type before and after the target statement.
-It is primarily applied in scenarios such as adding context environment configurations for model runtime, specifying running devices, implementing gradient management, and optimizing conditions for model validation triggers.</font>
+It is primarily applied in scenarios such as adding context environment configurations for model runtime, specifying execution devices, implementing gradient management, and optimizing conditions for model validation triggers.</font>
 ```python
 +  inserted_statement
    original_statement